 Homeowners using the square footage method can't claim a depreciation deduction for their home office.
 But they can claim allowable mortgage interest, real estate taxes, and casualty losses on the home as itemized deductions on Schedule A. These deductions don't have to be allocated between personal and business use, as is required under the regular method.

 Business expenses unrelated to the home, such as advertising, supplies, and wages paid to employees are still fully deductible.

 It's important to understand that all the regular rules for qualifying for the home office deduction still apply even if you use the optional method.
 To qualify, you must meet any one of the following requirements:

 Most people with home offices, particularly those who rent their homes, can qualify for a home office deduction much larger than $1,500.
-For example, a person with a 100 square foot home office who pays $1,000 per month in rent and utilities would qualify for a $500 deduction using the optional deduction (100 sq. ft. x $5 = $500), and a $1,200 deduction using the regular method (10% x $12,000 = $1,200).
-The inability to deduct depreciation doesn't make the optonall method so great for homeowners either.
+For example, a person with a 100-square-foot home office who pays $2,000 per month in rent and utilities would qualify for a $500 deduction using the optional method (100 sq. ft. x $5 = $500).
+If the home office took up 10% of the home, the renter would get a $2,400 deduction using the regular method (10% x $24,000 = $2,400).
+The inability to deduct depreciation doesn't make the optional method so great for homeowners either.

 If you're thinking about using the optional method, you should figure out your deduction using both methods and use the method that gives you the largest deduction.
 Doing the required calculations and filling out the form can be challenging, but will be much easier if you use tax preparation software.